 Absolutely.
 Dr Janet has close to 20 years of experience using continuous glucose monitoring systems.
 GPSI Diabetes owns several Continuous Glucose Monitoring systems for customer use when seeking more information for tighter diabetes control.
 Alternatively, if you are contemplating purchasing a Continuous Glucose Monitoring System for personal use, we would be happy to provide advise around your purchase - as well as teach you how to constructively interpret the information downloaded from your Continuous Monitoring System.

 Do you offer diabetes care during pregnancy?

-Dr Janet has managed a number of patients with diabetes both for pregnancy planning and through their pregnancies.
-Dr Janet has many years experience of providing obstetric care, delivering many babies both in the United States and in New Zealand.
-While in the United States she also provided consultant services on the management of diabetes in pregnancy.
+Having practiced obstetrics for over 10 years delivering many babies both in the United States and in New Zealand, Dr Janet.is very experienced with supporting people with diabetes through pregnancy.
+Indeed, while in the United States she was responsible for providing consultant services on the management of diabetes in pregnancy.

 Insulin needs change dramatically throughout pregnancy.
 So to proactively manage the rapidly changing insulin needs, we schedule visits monthly, increasing to fortnightly in the third trimester and finally to weekly visits during the last month.

 Dr Janet has been involved in assisting a number of athletes with diabetes who participate in sport or who are preparing for a sporting event.
 Prior to completing her medical training, Dr Janet actually completed her undergraduate degree at the School of Physical Education (University of Otago), and completed a Masters in Physiotherapy (Thomas Jeffferson Universtiy, Philadelphia).
 Dr Janet was a US Squash champion (many years ago!), continues to be an enthusiastic participant in many sports and outdoor activities so she is especially passionate about helping people with diabetes participate at what ever level they are striving for.

 Do you offer food, nutrition and dietary advice?